Feb 21

 Temporary South Carolina Court Orders

-A “temporary order” results from a Motion for Temporary Relief in South Carolina that is brought in accordance with Rule 21, SCRFC.
+A “temporary order” results from a Motion for Temporary Relief that is brought in accordance with Rule 21, SCRFC.
 A temporary order is issued after a hearing on the motion is held, and each party provides specific information to the Family Court.
-These orders tend to address problems that arise during the South Carolina divorce case, like requiring one spouse to pay the mortgage and awarding temporary custody of the children.
+Temporary orders are sometimes noted to contain “pendente lite” relief, which is a Latin phrase to indicate that the content of the order is in place “pending the suit” or while the case is pending.

 Orders on Procedural Issues